Willie John McBride: 1974 Lions tour to South Africa

 McBride's leadership qualities led to his appointment as captain of the British and Irish Lions in their 1974 tour to South Africa.
 The Test series was won 3–0, with one match drawn; the first Lions series ever won in South Africa.
 It was one of the most controversial and physical Test match series ever played.
-The management of the Lions concluded that the Springboks dominated their opponents with physical aggression, and so decided to match fire with fire.
+The management of the Lions concluded that the Springboks dominated their opponents with physical aggression and so they decided to match fire with fire.
 Willie John McBride instigated a policy of "one in, all in": that is, when one Lion retaliated, all other Lions were expected to join in the melee or hit the nearest Springbok.

 At that time there were only substitutions if a doctor agreed that a player was physically unable to continue and there were no video cameras and sideline officials to keep the punching, kicking and head butting to a minimum.
 If the South Africans were to resort to foul play then the Lions decided "to get their retaliation in first."
 The signal for this was to call "99" (a shortened version of the emergency number in Ireland and in the United Kingdom: 999).
 This was a signal for the Lions to clobber their nearest rival players.

 Retirement

 In 1975 as his international career was ending he played his last game for Ireland at Lansdowne Road.
-The game was against France, and near the end of the match he scored his first test try for Ireland.
+The game was against France, and near the end of the match he scored his first test try.
 It was the crowning moment of a great playing career.
 His last international game was against Wales on Saturday 15 March 1975.
+McBride played 63 times for Ireland, won 17 Lions Test caps and wore the Lions jersey 71 times.

-After retiring from playing the game, McBride coached the Irish team and was manager of the 1983 Lions tour to New Zealand.
-Despite the test results being mainly poor, team camaraderie was high and some good wins were recorded in other games.
+After retiring from playing, McBride coached the Irish team and was manager of the unsuccessful 1983 Lions tour to New Zealand, when all four Tests were lost.
 In 1997 he was an inaugural inductee into the International Rugby Hall of Fame.
 He lives in Ballyclare.
 He has been asked to present Test jerseys and give motivational speeches to Lions players prior to matches.
 In 2004 he was named in Rugby World magazine as "Rugby Personality of the Century".
 He is a major supporter of the Wooden Spoon Society.

 McBride was awarded a CBE in the 2019 New Year Honours list for services to Rugby Union.